Learn more and get your questions answered in a no-cost kidney education class.

 4. Get regular check-ups

-It is recommended that you get regular check-ups with your primary care doctor and possibly with your nephrologist.
-Also, yearly influenza vaccinations (and every five years, “pneumonia” vaccinations) will be very important.
-Routine cancer screenings such as breast exams, prostate checks and colonoscopies must not be overlooked.
-You still need to do the small things that keep you healthy such as brushing and flossing your teeth each day and seeing your dentist every six months.
-You may be asked by your primary doctor to see a cardiologist, since people with CKD are at a higher risk for heart problems.
-If you have diabetes, follow your diabetes care plan and get regular foot, eye and blood exams.
-Staying on top of all areas of your health will help you to feel better and ward off future health problems.
+It is recommended that you get regular check-ups with your primary care doctor and your nephrologist.
+Yearly influenza vaccinations, routine cancer screenings, dentist visits and blood tests are just some of the routine medical exams you should keep up with to maintain a healthy lifestyle.
+You may also be asked by your primary doctor to see a cardiologist, since people with CKD are at a higher risk for heart problems.
+Staying on top of all areas of your health can help you to feel better and may ward off future health problems.

 People with kidney problems are often required to take medications, and sometimes the list can get rather long.
 Keep an updated list of all your medicine, which should include the dosage and how often you need to take each one.
-It is a good idea to bring all of your medications in to doctor visits to ensure there is no confusion about what you are supposed to take.
-Filling a pillbox with your medicines at the beginning of each week may help you organize yourself better.
-Remember to get your medications refilled at least one week before the bottle is empty so that you never run out.
+Filling a pillbox with your medicines at the beginning of each week may help you organize better.
+Also remember to get your medications refilled at least one week before the bottle is empty so that you never run out.

 Register for a no-cost, 90-minute training session taught by a certified instructor in your neighborhood.Find a Class Near Me

 Call 1-800-424-6589 now to talk to one of our placement specialists.